- aged 22 years or older and have a job, or

 Income and assets tests for Sickness Allowance

-The amount of Sickness Allowance you get depends on both you and your partner's (if you have one) income and assets.
+The amount of Sickness Allowance you get depends on both you and your partner's income and assets.
 The test that results in the lowest payment rate will apply.

 An asset is any property or possession you own either partly or in full.
 It includes assets held outside Australia and debts owing to you: